jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
 We've been through this before on mobile with Cordova and Ionic apps being wrappers around web apps.
-They were bad experiences but cross platform and easier to build.
+They were cross platform and easier to build, but bad for users.

 Native apps are more delightful but hard to build and need dedicated teams.
-So companies built cross-platform web apps across web and mobile.
+So companies built cross-platform web apps.
 And everything was bad.
 -->

 ---